Spike Island Characters

 JACK IN THE BOX

-James grey was a Manchester born thief who would become infamous as the criminal 'Jack in the box'.
-Grey constructed a large wooden box with clever levers and hinges that meant it could be opened from the inside.
-He would climb inside his trunk, have a friend mail it to accomplices in Cork, Belfast and Liverpool, and while the box was en route he would climb out and pillage the carriage!
+James Grey was a Manchester born thief who would become infamous as the criminal 'Jack in the Box'.
+Grey constructed a large wooden trunk with clever levers and hinges that meant it could be opened and locked from the inside.
+He would climb inside his trunk, have a friend dispatch it to accomplices in Cork, Belfast and Liverpool, and while the trunk was en route Grey would climb out and pillage the freight carriage.

 CHAIN MAN OF SPIKE ISLAND

-Henry Sweers attempted escape from Spike Island in 1863 by swimming for the town of Cobh, which at 1800 meters was no small feat.
+Henry Sweers attempted to escape from Spike Island in 1863 by swimming to the town of Cobh, which at 1800 meters was no small feat.
 But rough seas meant he only got half way and was forced to turn back.
-He was reprimanded with lashes and time in the Punishment Block, typical punishment for an escape attempt at the time.
+He was punished with lashes and time in the Punishment Block, typical punishment for attempting to escape.

-Incredibly he was make to wear the chains every day going forward, and he carried his burden for a full 2 years before his eventual release, no doubt a relieved man as he walked out the gates of Fort Mitchel shy of his burden.
+Incredibly he was made to wear the chains for the remainder of his sentence and he carried his burden for a full two years before his eventual release.
+No doubt shy of his burden he was a relieved man as he walked out the gates of Fort Westmoreland as the fort was called back then.